On linear relations among totally odd multiple zeta values related to period polynomials

-We notice that the linear map $C_{N,r}$ can be written as the composition map $(\pi_2^{(2)})^{-1}\circ d_{<N}^{(2)} \circ \cdots \circ d_{<N}^{(r-1)}\circ d_{<N}^{(r)}\circ \pi_2^{(r)}$:
+We notice that the linear map $C_{N,r}$ can be written as the composition map $(\rho^{(2)})^{-1}\circ d_{<N}^{(2)} \circ \cdots \circ d_{<N}^{(r-1)}\circ d_{<N}^{(r)}\circ \rho^{(r)}$:

-We are expecting that the map $d_m$ is a derivation, i.e. $d_m(w_1\ \sh \ w_2)=d_m(w_1)\ \sh \ (1\otimes w_2) + d_m(w_2)\ \sh \ (1\otimes w_1)$, however we were not able to prove this (whereas we can prove that $d_m$ is a derivation for the shuffle product of iterated integrals, since the coefficient $\ec$ in the definition is obtained from the shuffle product).
+We are expecting that the map $d_m$ is a derivation, i.e. $d_m(w_1\ \sh \ w_2)=d_m(w_1)\ \sh \ (1\otimes w_2) + d_m(w_2)\ \sh \ (1\otimes w_1)$, however we were not able to prove this (whereas we can prove that $d_m$ is a derivation for the shuffle product of iterated integrals, since the coefficient $\ec$ is obtained from this shuffle product).
 One can at least check the following (so the proof is also by boring computations, we omit it):